cierelabs/json-complete/README.md

   - binary (0b_)
   - octal (0_, 000_ and 0o_)
   - hexidecimal (0x_)

+### Object-Wrapped Number
+* Stores any Number as an Object wrapping a Number primitive
+* Can store arbitrary data on itself with String or Symbol keys

 ### Regex
 * Regular pattern specified with slashes and optional flags afterward